Toby Mott: Toby Pimlico

-In 2014, Mott launched the website TobyShop.com as a way to promote the brand.
+In 2014, Mott launched the website TobyShop.com to promote the brand.
 He released a line of vintage slogan T-shirts for the Toby Shop.
 The design is similar to T-shirts he first created in 1999, but with a modern twist.
 The line of shirts features slogans like "Show Me The Moet" and "Saturday Girl."

 Personal life

 Mott divorced celebrity hairdresser Louise Galvin in 2008 after one year of marriage, as reported in the Evening Standard.
-Mott met Galvin through a mutual friend, she was already several months pregnant when they married.
+Mott met Galvin through a mutual friend; she was already several months pregnant when they married.
 "The marriage was never going to work, I discovered Louise had matching Louis Vuitton luggage" says Mott.

 Their daughter was born in 2007.